Surgical Weight Loss FAQs

 How do I know if surgical weight loss is right for me?

-Gastric bypass or laparoscopic adjustable gastric banding surgery may be the next step for people who are looking for a permanent weight loss solution after trying nonsurgical approaches, or, for people who have an obesity-related disease.
+Gastric bypass or gastric sleeve surgery may be the next step for people who are looking for a permanent weight loss solution after trying nonsurgical approaches, or, for people who have an obesity-related disease.
 You may be a candidate for surgical weight loss if you:

 - Are 100 pounds or more above your ideal weight or have a BMI of 40 or higher.